Hey, I hope you have enjoyed the great content from Eric Cressey over this week.

-Today, I wanted to go through Great Wall Exercises to Help with Shoulder Health.
-It is called the Wall Slide with Overhead Shrug, we are just going to step in a split stance straight towards the wall.
-In this case, we will have the right leg forward always so that he is not too long with his stride because we still want to stay close to the wall.
+Today, I wanted to go through a Great Wall Exercise to Help with Shoulder Health.
+It is called the Wall Slide with Overhead Shrug.
+Step in a split stance straight towards the wall.
+In this case, have the right leg forward with a short stride, staying close to the wall.

-Keep it in a neutral posture from his head all the way down to his heels.
-We are going to engage that into your core.
-He is starting with his elbows below shoulder level.
-What he is going to do is to gradually start coming up and initiate a little bit of a shrug as the elbows get to shoulder height.
-He is shrugging and kind of leaning into the wall while maintaining that neutral posture.
+Stay in a neutral posture from your head all the way down to your heels and engage your core.
+Start with your forearms on the wall and your elbows below shoulder level.
+Gradually start raising your arms, initiating a slight shrug as the elbows get to shoulder height.
+Shrug and lean into the wall while maintaining that neutral posture.

 Wall Slides with Upward Rotation & Lift-Off

-His upper traps are firing to help him upper rotate his shoulder blades and then we are going to keep those shoulder blades up while he starts to drop his elbows.
-So elbows are coming down and when they get back to shoulder height we are going to start to let everything else come down at a normal pace.
-When he comes back down, it is not an aggressive pull with the lat.
-Instead these guys are staying into eccentrically control how those shoulder blades come down.
+Your upper traps are firing to help you rotate your shoulder blades.
+Keep those shoulder blades up while you start to drop your elbows.
+When they get back to shoulder height, start to let everything else come down at a normal pace.
+This is not an aggressive pull with the lat.

-If you are looking for a step-by-step system for an easy-to-follow and effective training system to maximize your training results without wasting your time, then check out the The High Performance Handbook here:
+If you are looking for a step-by-step system for an easy-to-follow and effective training system to maximize your training results without wasting your time, then click here to check out the The High Performance Handbook.